nextcloud/desktop/doc/navigating.rst

 The Desktop Client menu provides the following options:

-* ``Open ownCloud in browser``: Launches the ownCloud WEB interface.
+* ``Open ownCloud in browser``: Launches the ownCloud Web interface.
-* ``Open folder 'ownCloud'``: Opens the ownCloud local folder.
+* ``Open folder 'ownCloud'``: Opens your local ownCloud folder.
 If you have defined multiple synchronization targets, the window displays each local folder.
 * **Disk space indicator**: Indicates the amount of space currently used on the server.
-* Operation indicator: Displays the status of the current synchronization process or indicates ``Up to date`` if the server and client are in sync.
+* **Operation indicator**: Displays the status of the current synchronization process or indicates ``Up to date`` if the server and client are in sync.
 * **Recent Changes**: Displays the last six files modified, and shows the current synchronization status listing all changes since the last restart of the